How to Setup a HTTPS Node JS Server on Amazon EC2

 - Use IPv4

-- make sure has HTTP with port 80
+- Make sure it has HTTP with port 80

-- make sure has HTTPS with port 443
+- Make sure it has HTTPS with port 443

-In summary, below is what we just setup for application load balancer, note if you didn't config ACM correctly, you won't see any choice at SSL/TLS certificate section.
+In summary, below is what we just set up for the application load balancer.
+Note that if you didn't configure ACM correctly, you won't see any choice in the SSL/TLS certificate section.

 Create Target Group for Application Load Balancer

-As part of the process of creating AWS Application Load Balancer, it will require creating a target group, you'll need to add the EC2 instance and set up health check configure, so when we launch the application load balancer it will use the EC2 instance we created before.
-Here, add the EC2 instance we created earlier at this blog, and leave the health check as default as well.
+As part of the process of creating an AWS Application Load Balancer, it will require creating a target group.
+You'll need to add the EC2 instance and set up health check configuration, so when we launch the application load balancer it will use the EC2 instance we created before.
+Here, add the EC2 instance we created earlier in this blog, and leave the health check as default.

 Test Load Balancer Access

-To test load balancer setup, copy the ALB's DNS name we just created and put it to the browser, if you're able to see the Hello World!, that means we are able to setup the load balancer and underneath is using the EC2 Instance.
+To test the load balancer setup, copy the ALB's DNS name we just created and put it in the browser.
+If you're able to see Hello World!, that means we have successfully set up the load balancer and it is using the EC2 instance underneath.

-At here, we'll add a redirect rule for AWS application load balancer to handler HTTP to HTTPS, none-www to www, so at the end, all traffic should go to https://www.example.com.
+Here, we'll add a redirect rule for the AWS application load balancer to handle HTTP to HTTPS and non-www to www.
+At the end, all traffic should go to https://www.example.com.

-First, choose the load balancer, click Listeners and click the View/edit rules at HTTP:80.
-At the rule page, choose to add a new rule, and add the following for the if area.
+First, choose the load balancer, click Listeners, and click View/edit rules at HTTP:80.
+At the rule page, choose to add a new rule, and add the following for the If area:

 - Choose Redirect

-- Choose HTTPS, and port set as 443
+- Choose HTTPS, and set the port as 443

 - Choose Custom host, path, query